-Senior Lecturer Nicolas Retsinas
+Senior Lecturer Sid Yog

-Two themes recur throughout the course.
+Various themes recur throughout the course.
 The first is that market inefficiencies and the dearth of usable information can elevate perceived risk.
 A better understanding of the true risk (and how to mitigate that risk) can create margins of profitability.
-Traditional real estate practices can exacerbate or undermine development opportunities in emerging markets.
+Traditional practices co-opted from developed markets without understanding of local contexts, can actually exacerbate or undermine successful development opportunities in emerging markets.

-Through cases, the course analyzes the legal and financial infrastructure for real estate finance in developing countries.
+Finally, the course analyzes the legal and financial infrastructure for real estate finance in developing countries.
 We will examine changing institutions, new private sector actors and evolving public policies.
 The course will address the connections (or lack thereof) to global capital markets.
-Cases include pure private sector responses, not-for-profit initiatives and public-private sector partnerships and demonstrate how capital markets and investor interest are turning to foreign emerging markets.
+Cases include pure private sector responses, not-for-profit initiatives and public-private sector partnerships and demonstrate how capital markets and investor interest are turning to emerging markets.